-Gen Z were born between 1995 – 1999, so they are currently between 18-23 years old.
+Gen Z was born between 1995 – 1999, so they are currently between 18-23 years old.
 Some traits of this group include:

 A survey from Upfront Analytics in the US said that 72% of Gen Z wanted to start a business one day, with 61% stating that they would like to be an entrepreneur after graduating university.
 These aspirations are higher than predecessors.

-Gen Z are incredibly tech savvy and have always lived in a world of interconnectivity.
+Gen Z is incredibly tech-savvy and has always lived in a world of interconnectivity.
 Most of Gen Z are connected for more than 10 hours a day.
 No wonder they are often referred to as the ‘always on’ generation.
 Unfortunately, gaining and keeping their attention is extremely challenging.
-Gen Z much prefer Snapchat and Instagram over Facebook, Linkedin and Twitter.
+Gen Z much prefers Snapchat and Instagram over Facebook, Linkedin and Twitter.

 A Survey from Deloitte which questioned 1,844 Gen Z attitudes to employers, showed very interesting trends.
 This demographic is, on average, 33% more motivated than Millennials to see employers, present a reputation for ethical behaviour; allow opportunities to volunteer, and; to be seen promoting diversity and inclusion.